Raj-Sharma-2402/Survival-of-patients-with-heart-failure-in-R/Survival-of-patients-with-heart-failure-in-R.md

 died or survived before the end of the follow-up period, that was 130 days on average.<br>

-## **Purpose of my project:**Carrying out EDA to look for important factors for predicting survival of patients from heart failure.
+## **Purpose of my project:**Carrying out EDA to look for important factors for predicting survival of patients from heart failure and create a model using logistic regression to predict survival of patients.

 ``` r
 #loading necessary libraries